 Ephraim in Door County, Wisconsin — The American Midwest (Great Lakes)

 Location.
-45° 9.329′ N, 87° 10.237′ W. Marker is in Ephraim, Wisconsin, in Door County.
-Marker is on Water Street (State Highway 42) north of Cherry Street, on the left when traveling north.
+45° 9.717′ N, 87° 10.335′ W. Marker is in Ephraim, Wisconsin, in Door County.
+Marker can be reached from the intersection of State Highway 42 and Anderson Lane, on the right when traveling south.
 Touch for map.
-Marker is in this post office area: Ephraim WI 54211, United States of America.
+Marker is at or near this postal address: 3083 Anderson Ln, Ephraim WI 54211, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on January 29, 2009, by Keith L of Wisconsin Rapids, Wisconsin.
-This page has been viewed 981 times since then.
-Photos: 1, 2. submitted on January 29, 2009, by Keith L of Wisconsin Rapids, Wisconsin. • Craig Swain was the editor who published this page.
+This page originally submitted on July 21, 2012, by Bob (peach) Weber of Prescott Valley, Arizona.
+This page has been viewed 380 times since then and 22 times this year.
+Photos: 1, 2, 3, 4, 5. submitted on July 21, 2012, by Bob (peach) Weber of Prescott Valley, Arizona. • Bernard Fisher was the editor who published this page.